-- supplement this by examining the output of tools::checkFF("mypkg", verbose=TRUE), especially if the intention were to always use a PACKAGE argument) - 11.
+- in an empty session with only the base namespace loaded.
+(Namespaces and packages can be loaded very early in the session, before the default packages are available, so packages should work then.) - 10.
+The R files are checked for correct calls to library.dynam.
+Package startup functions are checked for correct argument lists and (incorrect) calls to functions which modify the search path or inappropriately generate messages.
+The R code is checked for possible problems using codetools (https://CRAN.R-project.org/package=codetools).
+In addition, it is checked whether S3 methods have all the arguments of the corresponding generic, and whether the final argument of replacement functions is called 'value'.
+All foreign function calls (.C, .Fortran, .Call and .External calls) are tested to see if they have a PACKAGE argument, and if not, whether the appropriate DLL might be deduced from the namespace of the package.
+Any other calls are reported.
+(The check is generous, and users may want to supplement this by examining the output of tools::checkFF("mypkg", verbose=TRUE), especially if the intention were to always use a PACKAGE argument) - 11.
 The Rd files are checked for correct syntax and metadata, including the presence of the mandatory fields (\name, \alias, \title and \description).
 The Rd name and title are checked for being non-empty, and there is a check for missing cross-references (links). - 12.
 A check is made for missing documentation entries, such as undocumented user-level objects in the package. - 13.
 Documentation for functions, data sets, and S4 classes is checked for consistency with the corresponding code. - 14.
 It is checked whether all function arguments given in \usage sections of Rd files are documented in the corresponding \arguments section. - 15.
 The data directory is checked for non-ASCII characters and for the use of reasonable levels of compression. - 16.
-C, C++ and Fortran source and header files54 are tested for portable (LF-only) line endings.
-If there is a Makefile or Makefile.in or Makevars or Makevars.in file under the src directory, it is checked for portable line endings and the correct use of '\$(BLAS_LIBS)' and '\$(LAPACK_LIBS)' - Compiled code is checked for symbols corresponding to functions which might terminate R or write to stdout/stderr instead of the console.
+C, C++ and Fortran source and header files are tested for portable (LF-only) line endings.
+If there is a Makefile or Makefile.in or Makevars or Makevars.in file under the src directory, it is checked for portable line endings and the correct use of '\$(BLAS\LIBS)' and '\$(LAPACK\LIBS)' - Compiled code is checked for symbols corresponding to functions which might terminate R or write to stdout/stderr instead of the console.
 Note that the latter might give false positives in that the symbols might be pulled in with external libraries and could never be called.
-Windows55 users should note that the Fortran and C++ runtime libraries are examples of such external libraries. - 17.
+Windows users should note that the Fortran and C++ runtime libraries are examples of such external libraries. - 17.
 Some checks are made of the contents of the inst/doc directory.
 These always include checking for files that look like leftovers, and if suitable tools (such as qpdf) are available, checking that the PDF documentation is of minimal size. - 18.
-The examples provided by the package's documentation are run. (see Chapter 2 [Writing R documentation files], page 81, for information on using \examples to create executable example code.)
+The examples provided by the package's documentation are run. (see Chapter 2 [Writing R documentation files], page 83, for information on using \examples to create executable example code.)
 If there is a file tests/Examples/pkg-Ex.Rout.save, the output of running the examples is compared to that file. - Of course, released packages should be able to run at least their own examples.
-Each example is run in a 'clean' environment (so earlier examples cannot be assumed to have been run), and with the variables T and F redefined to generate an error unless they are set in the example: See Section "Logical vectors" in An Introduction to R. - 19.
-If the package sources contain a tests directory then the tests specified in that directory are run.
-(Typically they will consist of a set of .R source files and target output files .Rout.save.)
-Please note that the comparison will be done in the end user's locale, so the target output files should be ASCII if at all possible.
-(The command line option --test-dir=foo may be used to specify tests in a non-standard location.
-For example, unusually slow tests could be placed in inst/slowTests and then R CMD check --test-dir=inst/slowTests would be used to run them.
-Other names that have been suggested are, for example, inst/testWithOracle for tests that require Oracle to be installed, inst/randomTests for tests which use random values and may occasionally fail by chance, etc.) - 20.
-The R code in package vignettes (see Section 1.4 [Writing package vignettes], page 45) is executed, and the vignettes re-made from their sources as a check of completeness of the sources (unless there is a 'BuildVignettes' field in the package's DESCRIPTION file with a on most other platforms such runtime libraries are dynamic, but static libraries are currently used on Windows because the toolchain is not a standard part of the OS.
+Each example is run in a 'clean' environment (so earlier examples cannot be assumed to have been run), and with the variables T and F redefined to generate an error unless they are set in the example: See Section "Logical vectors" in An Introduction to R.

-$^{^{54}\,}$ An exception is made for subdirectories with names starting 'win' or 'Win'.
+&lt;sup>57 An exception is made for subdirectories with names starting 'win' or 'Win'.